 Likewise, EVPN provides an optimal user experience by using SLA-based forwarding to minimize latency and maximize bandwidth.
 It extends from the data center to the metro/access level bridging the WAN, further simplifying the networking stack.
 From a management and operations perspective, EVPN not only speeds up service recovery and restoration, but also reduces day-to-day configuration and operations overhead, allowing CSPs to fast track the provisioning and delivery of L2 and L3 VPN services.

-Lastly, existing networks rely upon IP and optical network layers that are commonly operated in siloes.
+Existing networks rely on IP and optical network layers that are commonly operated in siloes.
 Despite several attempts to implement multilayer optimization solutions, CSPs are still grappling with OpEx increases and inefficient use of CapEx.
 But the situation is changing rapidly as functions traditionally delivered in separate chassis-based transponder solutions can now be delivered in a pluggable form factor.
 As coherent optics technology becomes available in pluggable form factors supporting up to 400G over long distance (400G ZR/ZR+), CSPs can consider architectural shifts to collapse layers and reduce operational complexity.
 Eventually the IP and optical networks could be combined into a single, simple layer.

 Maintain control and improve response times with automation